panulogic/cisf/README.md

-You are more likely to put such checks into your code when they are easy to write (correctly) and easy to read and understand (correctly).
+You are more likely to put such checks into your code when they are easy to write  and easy to read and understand.

 This in turn means that bugs get caught early, which is good.

-##### Motivating example 2:
+#### Motivating example 2:

+Your function has many arguments and you want to DECLARE what the types of those arguments should be.
+You want a clear simple way of expressing, and enforcing the types of several arguments at once.

-You want to catch the error of somebody calling your function with wrong types of argument.
-At same time you want to make it clear to all would-be callers of you function what exactly are the correct types of arguments it can be called with.
+So not only dio you want to catch the error of being called with wrong arguments early, you also want to make it simple for everybody to understand what type those arguments should be.

-You could write a lot of comments and documentation that tells what kind of arguments your function should be called with.
-But that takes a lot of effort to write and read, and in the end documentation often has errors too.
+You could write a lot of comments and documentation that tells that  but writing and reading documentation takes time.
+You'd ratherr be coding.
+You would rather have the code itself make it clear what types of arguments it can be called with.

+In statically typed languages like
+Java and C# you must declare the types of your arguments.
+In JavaScript you don't but it would still seem like a good idea to tbe ABLE to do that when you want to.
+For instance for the PUBLIC interface of your module.
+Leave your private inner functions as they are, but declare the types of your public methods.

-With the A() -primitive of Cisf you can
-DECLARE your argument-types succinctly, and know that you get an error if the function is called with incorrect types of arguments:
+With the A() -primitive of Cisf you can now declare your argument-types succinctly and know that you get an error if the function is called with wrong types of arguments:

     function AExample (s, n)
-	{ A([String, Number], s, n);
+	{ A ([String, Number], s, n);
 	}

-See test.js for more examples of using A().
-But it's really simple: Give it an array of types as 1st argument, then pass all arguments of your function as rest of the arguments to A() .
+It could not get much simpler.
+And unlike with Java or #C this is optional.
+Use it when it helps.